mah-123/pinterest-data-pipeline317/README.md

 # pinterest-data-pipeline

 ## Introduction
-This project compromises of using user information to implement a pinterest data pipeline by using Kafka and aws3 services.
+This project compromises of using user information to implement a pinterest data pipeline by using Kafka and aws services.

 ## 1.1 Creating an EC2 instance environment